schnitzi/chessmovegen/README.md

 (such as "Qe4").
 If it does, you can test your move name generation using these same test data files -- all of them include the move names (in algebraic format) that your move generator should generate.

-The JSON files represent the resulting moves as a map, where each key is an algebraic move name and each value is the FEN that results from applying that move.
-So to check that you are generating move names correctly, you will want to look at the actual keys, not just the values.
 This is what happens in the TestMoveGenerator tests (in [Java](src/test/java/org/computronium/chess/TestMoveGeneratorJava.java) and [Kotlin](src/test/kotlin/org/computronium/chess/TestMoveGeneratorKotlin.kt)).